A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds

-see Hamza et al. \cite{hamza2008binomial} As a consequence, the associated likelihood based on models (\ref{eqn:bi_ma_bet})-(\ref{ext:within}) is not in closed-form and its evaluation requires numerical integration.
-Computational issues typically arise with respect to the approximate specification.
-In particular, the literature warns against the risk of non-positive definite variance/covariance matrix as well as estimates of the variance or correlation parameters on the boundary of the parameter space \cite{chen2017composite,hamza2008meta,takwoingi2017performance,guolo2017double}.
-Such issues are more relevant in case of small number of studies included in the meta-analysis.
+The literature (e.g., \cite{hamza2008binomial}) suggests the alternative exact within-study model by specifying the observed true positives and false positives as results of binomial variables.
+This gives rise to a likelihood function not in closed-form.
+Computational issues arise with respect to the approximate specification, namely, risk of non-positive definite covariance matrix and estimates of the variance or correlation parameters on the boundary of the parameter space (\cite{chen2017composite,hamza2008meta,takwoingi2017performance}), especially for small $K$.